wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 }
 ```

-This information will be used to present users with information about the application this plugin integrates with.
+This information will be used to present users with information about the application this plugin integrates with:

 - `name`: A human readable string with the application name (e.g. "Anchor Wallet")
 - `description`: A human readable description of the application